-Some Collies and other dogs are unusually sensitive to a variety of commonly used veterinary drugs, including antidepressants, opioid, immunosuppressant, cardiac drugs; along with Iveramectin.
+Some Collies and other dogs are unusually sensitive to a variety of commonly used veterinary drugs, including antidepressants, opioid, immunosuppressant, cardiac drugs; along with Ivermectin.
 The heartworm prophylactic medication at standard and 5x normal levels are safe in all breeds.
-Dogs have that died from "heartworm medication" were given concentrated livestock preparations which should never be given to any dog or had an active heartworm infection when the medication was given.
+Dogs have that died from "heartworm medication" may have received concentrated livestock preparations which should never be given to any dog, or they may have had an active heartworm infection when the medication was given.

 If I bring in a stool sample can you use that to test for heartworms?

-Heartworms do not pass through the intestinal tract of pets, so they can not be found in a fecal.
+Heartworms do not pass through the intestinal tract of pets, so they can not be found in a fecal sample.
 The heartworm larvae are deposited directly into your dog’s bloodstream by mosquitoes.
 They remain in the circulatory system and increase in length within your dog’s heart and lungs.
-This eventual leads to heart disease, high blood pressure, pulmonary emboli and death.
+This eventually leads to heart disease, high blood pressure, pulmonary emboli and death.